uclahs-cds/pipeline-Nextflow-config/config/align_methods/README.md

 ```

 ## Custom schema types
-- 'InputNamespace': Used for align-DNA and -RNA inputs; Check that input is namespace of expected types
+- `InputNamespace`: Used for align-DNA and -RNA inputs; Check that input is namespace of expected types
-- 'ListFASTQPairs': Used for input FASTQ list; Check that input is list of namespace of expected types
+- `ListFASTQPairs`: Used for input FASTQ list; Check that input is list of namespace of expected types

 ## References